 On these pages you will find everything you need to know about the effects of mistletoe therapy on cancer as well as its side effects and contraindications, reimbursement, what preparations are available, what constituents they contain, how they should be stored and how they differ from each other.

 We have provided for you the most frequently asked questions and answers in a compact format for quick orientation, as well as interesting facts about growth and development along with specific characteristics of the mistletoe plant.

 Mistletoe therapy is not approved for the treatment of leukaemia or lymphoma and in general for tumour treatment in children.
 In these cases, mistletoe therapy is carried out off-label, which means with the consent of the patients or parents and on the responsibility of the treating physician.
 However, add-on mistletoe for children has been shown to be safe.

 More than 150 studies have been conducted on the clinical use of mistletoe preparations.
-We explain the results and comment on them with regard to the different types of cancer – so you can quickly find what you are looking for.
+We describe the most important results and comment on them with regard to the different types of cancer – so you can quickly find what you are looking for.